quorten/quorten-blog1/_posts/2018-12-13-pc-platforms-change-us.md

   economy were recovering from a recession.

-  But, despite what I said about the dot com bubble, I cannot rival this quote from a book written by a venture capitalist.
+  But, despite what I said about the dot com bubble, I cannot rival this quote from a book written by a venture capitalist of the time.

   > "A friend of mine has a great line.
 He says 'Nothing important has
   > ever been built without irrational exuberance'.
 Meaning that you